influxdata/iot-api-python/README.md

   return "Hello World!"
 ```

-You can then run your new Flask application with the command ```flask run```.
+To run your new Flask application, enter the following command in your terminal:

+`flask run`

-Open http://localhost:5000 in your browser, and you should now see the “Hello World!” response.
+In your browser, visit <http://localhost:5000> to view the “Hello World!” response.

 ### Create the UI

-You will now use Jinja to create html templates that will serve as your UI.
-You will first create an ```index.html``` page that will serve as your landing page.
+In the `./templates` directory of your project, create an `index.html` page to serve as your application's landing page.
+In `index.html` paste the following Jinja template:

 ```html
 <!DOCTYPE html>